 Bumping in redundancy is where your employee, whose own position is redundant, is transferred to another position, making the holder of that second position redundant.
 Redundancy bumping is legally permissible, provided the correct procedure is followed in respect of your bumped employee.

-By linking a dismissal to a diminution in the need for employees, a redundancy situation arises for the bumped employee, notwithstanding that it may not be a diminution in the work which the dismissed employee carried out or could have been required to carry out.
+By linking a dismissal to a reduced need for employees, a redundancy situation arises for the bumped employee, notwithstanding that it may not be a reduction in the work which the dismissed employee carried out or could have been required to carry out.

 When a redundancy situation arises, the following steps should be followed.